 Nominations and judging process

-Nominations for the 2021 Hazel de Berg award are now being accepted.
-The closing date for nominations has been extended to 1 September 2021 and the winner will be announced at the OHA Biennial Conference in Launceston, Tasmania in October.
+Nominations for the 2022 Hazel de Berg award are now being accepted.
+The closing date is 1 August 2022 and the winner will be announced at the OHA Biennial Conference in Launceston, Tasmania in October.

 The Judging Panel for the award is appointed by the committee of Oral History Australia.
 It comprises a member of Oral History NSW/ACT, a member of one other Australian state oral history association and a senior member of the Australian oral history profession.